jasonmaidev/jasonmaidev/README.md

 ## Hey there👋 I'm Jason Mai
 <a id="top"></a>

-### An Experienced Full-Stack Engineer（React + NodeJS) with a UI / UX Design Background.
+### Full-Stack Engineer（React + NodeJS) with a 10-Year UI / UX Design Background.
+I build cleverly prompt-engineered Ai applications at work, for fun, and for personal use.

 #### Top Technologies: